faramarzmunshi/d2l-nlp/NLP/Introduction.md

 | niñas    |     -as    |      niñ |
 | niñez    |     -ez    |      niñ |

-  Lemmatization, on the other hand, takes into consideration the morphological analysis of the words.
-To do so, it is necessary to have detailed dictionaries which the algorithm can look through to link the form back to its lemma.
-Again, you can see how it works with the same example words.
+&nbsp;&nbsp;&nbsp;&nbsp;Lemmatization, on the other hand, takes into consideration the morphological analysis of the words.
+To do so, it is necessary
+&nbsp;&nbsp;&nbsp;&nbsp;to have detailed dictionaries which the algorithm can look through to link the form back to its lemma.
+&nbsp;&nbsp;&nbsp;&nbsp;Again, you can see how it works with the same example words.

 | **Form** |                  **Morphological Information**                  | **Lemma** |
 |----------|:---------------------------------------------------------------:|----------:|